alexklibisz/elastiknn/developer-guide.md

 The `lucene` and `models` sub-projects are implemented in Java for a few reasons:

-1. It makes it easier to ask questions about Lucene.
+1. It makes it easier to ask questions on the Lucene issue tracker and mailing list.
 2. They are the most CPU-bound parts of the codebase.
 While Scala's abstractions are nicer than Java's, they sometimes have a surprising performance cost (e.g., boxing).
 3. It makes them more likely to be useful to other JVM developers.
 In particular the `models` project, which can be used